-dancing overhead, experience the best of an Alaskan winter
+Experience the best of an Alaskan winter amidst the vast

 America's winter wonderland, Alaska.
 Here, the days are short, the

-nights are long, and snow covers the cities to create storybook
+nights are long, and snow covers the terrain to create storybook

 Unforgettable Experiences

-Watch the night sky burst into a kaleidoscope of colors while exploring the vast wilderness surrounding Anchorage, moving between locales as needed for the best viewing experience.
+Watch the night sky burst into shades of red, purple and green while exploring the vast wilderness surrounding Anchorage alongside a professional photographer, moving between locations for the best viewing experience.

-Spend your days exploring Anchorage and Talkeetna at leisure with the opportunity to soak in their sites while sightseeing independently or to see them from above on optional flightseeing or helicopter excursions.
+Spend your days exploring Anchorage and Talkeetna at leisure with the opportunity to visit their top attractions independently or to embark on optional excursions with a guide.

-Experience the world of dog sledding while meeting sled dogs and puppies in training at the homestead of five-time Iditarod champ Dallas Seavy and mushing through the wilderness at the helm of your own dog sled.
+Experience the world of dog sledding while meeting sled dogs and puppies in training at the homestead of five-time Iditarod champ Dallas Seavey and mushing through the wilderness on your own dog sled.

 What’s included on the tour?